Douglas L. Mann: Awards and honors

-Mann is a member of the American Society for Clinical Investigation, the American Association of Physicians, the Heart Failure Society of America, the American Clinical and Climatological Association and is a fellow of the American College of Cardiology.
-His is the editor-in-chief of JACC: Basic to Translational Science, and an editor for Braunwald’s Heart Disease.
+Mann is an elected member of the American Society for Clinical Investigation, the American Association of Physicians, the Association of University Cardiologists, and the American Clinical and Climatological Association.

-He has received numerous awards including the Michael E. DeBakey award for excellence in research, the Distinguished Mentor Award, American College of Cardiology, and the 2019 Lifetime achievement award from the Heart Failure Society of America and the 2020 lifetime achievement award from the European Heart Failure Association.
+He has received numerous awards including the Michael E. DeBakey award for excellence in research, the Distinguished Mentor Award, American College of Cardiology, and the 2019 Lifetime achievement award from the Heart Failure Society of America.

+In 2020, he received the lifetime achievement award from the European Heart Failure Association and was elected a Fellow of the American Association for the Advancement of Science.

 He is the past president of the Heart Failure Society and the Medical Alumnus of the Year award from Temple University School of Medicine.
 He was recognized by Forbes magazine as one of the top 27 cardiologists in the United States.